 It is always a good idea to track your income and expenses to get an idea of what you can do to save money.

-You should also assess your monthly, quarterly and yearly expenses such as electricity and water bills, council rates, mobile phone bill, car insurance, car registration, and other irregular expenses that may not be covered in your week-to-week budget plan.
+You should also assess your monthly, quarterly and yearly expenses, such as electricity and water bills, council rates, mobile phone bills, car insurance, car registration, and other irregular expenses that may not be covered in your week-to-week budget plan.

-There are a number of good mobile phone apps that can help you track income and expenses.
+Many good mobile phone apps can help you track income and expenses.

-If you have an investment property, you might want to think about switching from interest only (IO) to principle and interest (P&I) because interest only rates tend to be much higher than principal and interest P&I) repayments.
+If you have an investment property, you might want to switch from interest only (IO) to principle and interest (P&I) because IO rates tend to be much higher than P&I rates.